EulersLoveChild/astronomical-simulations/README.md

 - Another limitation of this code is *n*-way collisions, where *n* >= 3 (Note that this *n* != *N*).
 This is because I have *n* unknowns (the final velocities of the particles involved in the collision) and 2 equations (conservation of momentum and energy).
 I tried looking for some equations online but did not come across any.
 If I figure out this problem, I will fix it.

-- The mass of each particle was 10^(5) kg
+- The mass of each particle was 10^(5) kg.

-- The softening parameter was 10 m
+- The softening parameter was 10 m.

 - The initial positions and velocities were randomized, with each following a bell curve with mean 0 and variance of 1.